YP-Learning/LetUs-C/src/Ch14-Multidimensional-Arrays/C/README.md

 g.
 Write a program to find if a square matrix is symetric.
 [Solution](./g.c)

 h.
 Write a program to add two 6x6 matrices.
 [Solution](./h.c)

+i.
+Write a program to multiply any two 3x3 matrices.
+[Solution](./i.c)